armankuzembayev/jb_intern_tasks/README.md

 ## Task 1
 ---
-Map is located in task1 folder.
-The dataset (bag file) was taken from http://projects.csail.mit.edu/stata/downloads.php website (2011-01-24-06-18-27.bag)
+Map is located in the task1 folder.
+The dataset (bag file) was taken from http://projects.csail.mit.edu/stata/downloads.php website (2011-01-24-06-18-27.bag).

 ## Task 2
 ---